jeevanGit/az-keyvault-k8s-secrets-injector/README.md

 make push
 ```

-At this point, there should be 3 images in total: `test-client:v1alpha1`, `test-deployment:v1alpha1` and ``
+At this point, there should be 3 images in total: `test-client:v1alpha1`, `test-deployment:v1alpha1` and `secret-injector:v1alpha1`

-From `fake-controller.yaml`, you can see it takes `<your registry>/test-deployment:v1alpha1` image and creates a pod, which containes binary `test-deployment` was built in privious step.
+From `fake-controller.yaml`, you can see it takes `<your registry>/test-deployment:v1alpha1` image and creates a pod, which contains binary `test-deployment` was built in previous step.
 What binary `test-deployment` does is set of steps:

 1. Creates pod named `application-pod` which simulates a pod created by an application
 2. It creates empty volume `azure-keyvault-env` and mounts it to `/azure-keyvault/`